 A PLASTIC ROSE – 6 Feb 2014 – Radio 1 – Maida Vale – Huw Stephens

-FIRST TOP TWENTY ALBUM (A top twenty album is a strong sign that you have made it to a level where for the foreseeable future you are going to be able to make a living doing what you love)
+FIRST TOP TWENTY ALBUM (Your first top twenty album is a strong sign that you have made it to a level where for the foreseeable future you are going to be able to make a living doing what you love)

-FIRST TOP TEN SINGLE (A top ten single is a strong sign that you have made it to a level where for the foreseeable future you are going to be able to make a living doing what you love)
+FIRST TOP TEN SINGLE (Your first top ten single is a strong sign that you have made it to a level where for the foreseeable future you are going to be able to make a living doing what you love)